skgmn/CoroutinesKit/README.md

 These have been created because
 1. `callbackFlow` is still experimental.
-2. Developer has to consider backpressure every time `callbackFlow` is used.
+2. `callbackFlow` does not have proper default values for backpressure I think.
 3. `callbackFlow` cannot create `SharedFlow` and `StateFlow`.

 ## stateMap, stateCombine